 Born in South Korea, Yonghoon Lee has established himself internationally as one of the leading tenors of his generation and has been acclaimed at many of the most prestigious theaters in the world, including the Royal Opera House – Covent Garden, Metropolitan Opera, Deutsche Oper Berlin, Vienna State Opera, Rome Opera, Dutch National Opera in Amsterdam, Bavarian State Opera in Munich, Teatro alla Scala in Milan, Semperoper Dresden, Lyric Opera of Chicago, San Francisco Opera, Opera Australia, and many more.

 Lee began the current season with his debut at the Washington Opera in his first performances of Radamès in Aida.
 He then returned to the Vienna State Opera as Cavaradossi in Tosca.
 In December of 2017, he sings Luigi in Il Tabarro in the Bavarian State Opera’s new production of Il Trittico.
-Lee will also return to the Metropolitan Opera as Manrico in Il Trovatore, and to Opera Australia as Radamès.
-He will sing his first Don Alvaro in the new production of La Forza del Destino presented by the Zurich Opera to close the 18/19 season.
+Lee will return to the Metropolitan Opera as Manrico in Il Trovatore, and to Opera Australia as Radamès.
+He will also sing his first Don Alvaro in the new production of La Forza del Destino presented by the Zurich Opera.

 Yonghoon Lee made his debut at the San Francisco Opera in the fall of 2016 in the title role of Andrea Chenier, followed by his Paris Opera debut as Turridu in Cavalleria Rusticana, a role he has also sung at the Metropolitan Opera, La Scala in Milan and Royal Opera House, Covent Garden.
 Lee added Pollione in Norma to his repertoire for his debut at the Dallas Opera and was also heard at the Semperoper Dresden as Don José in Carmen, at the Berlin State Opera as Cavaradossi, as the title role in Don Carlos at the Bavarian State Opera in Munich, and with the Mariinsky Opera on tour in Japan under Music Director Valery Gergiev.